erkkah/letarette.js/example/README.md

 directory and run `npm install` to install the newly built library.

 ## Running the example
-With a NATS server running at the local machine, and a letarette server up and running, launch the search client using `npx ts-node search.ts`.
+The example requires a NATS server and a Letarette server up and running.
+The NATS server is expected to run on the local machine (nats://localhost:4222).

-If you want to search "365 Luncheon Dishes", launch the document server first, using `npx ts-node docserver.ts`.
+Launch the document server first, using `npx ts-node docserver.ts`.
+This will start to feed the Letarette index with "365 Luncheon Dishes".

+Now, launch the search client using `npx ts-node search.ts` and type in your best lunch-related queries.